-12. He is buried in Caen in France
+16. His tomb is buried in Caen in France.

 He was brought back to Caen and buried in the Abbaye aux Hommes (Abbaye to Men) that he constructed.

-While William the Conqueror lies in the Abbaye aux Hommes, his wife Mathilde lies in the Abbaye aux Dames, paying penance for having married against the rules of consanguinity.
+While William the Conqueror’s tomb lies in the Abbaye aux Hommes, his wife Mathilde lies in the Abbaye aux Dames, paying penance for having married against the rules of consanguinity.

-13. His will didn’t work out as he planned
+17. His will didn’t work out as he planned.

 William left Normandy to Robert the oldest son, demonstrating what he considered to be the bigger prize.
 The custody of England was given to William’s second surviving son, also called William, on the assumption that he would become king.
 The youngest son, Henry, received money.